davidchip/codeword/README.md

 Child Elements
 -----
-We are allowed to put elements inside of other elements.
+We can put elements inside of other elements.
 These are called **child elements**.
-Whereas a `<p>` element is suitable to represent a paragraph, a `<b>` element represents bolded text.
+Whereas a `<p>` element represents a paragraph, a `<b>` element represents bold text.
 We can emphasize our text by therefore combining these two elements:

 ```html
 <p>This is a paragraph of text.
 Here's a <b>second</b> sentence.</p>